Hilary Cahill

 She has a number of TV and film credits including Grace in Leonard & Hungry Paul and Blume Rowell in RTÉ’s Fair City.
 She also played Yvonne Burgess in Roddy Doyle’s The Snapper at The Gate Theatre for two sold out summer runs.

-She wrote and and acted in the short film Ready? starring Simon Delaney, which has travelled to film festivals all over the world.
+She wrote and and acted in the short film Ready? starring Simon Delaney.
 She has trained in various dance studios including Pineapple in London, Millennials in LA and Fly Dance Studios here in Dublin.

 Isabelle D'Arcy

-Isabelle is a past pupil of DADA, attending both drama and dance classes since age four.
-She is trained in musical theatre (song and dance), jazz, tap, lyrical, contemporary, ballet, and commercial dance from both DADA and KNC Performing Arts School, where she graduated in 2021 with a distinction in Performing Arts from the Irish Board of Speech and Drama.
+Isabelle is a past pupil of DADA, attending both drama and dance classes from theage four.
+She is trained in musical theatre, jazz, tap, lyrical, contemporary, ballet, and commercial dance from both DADA and KNC Performing Arts School, where she graduated in 2021 with a distinction in Performing Arts from the Irish Board of Speech and Drama.
 Isabelle currently studies at Trinity College Dublin, where she is a member of the drama society, Players.
 Recent roles include Ms Hannigan in Annie and Nancy in Oliver! with DADA, Anne/Liza in Twister with TCD Players, and appearances on TG4's Curfá.

 Sarah McKenna Barry

 Sarah is a past pupil of DADA and has been teaching ballet since 2012.
-With Le Chéile and The Watchmaker ballet, two Dublin-based dance companies, she has danced in venues in Ireland, Lille, Lisbon, Geneva and Zurich.
+She has danced with Le Chéile and The Watchmaker ballet, two Dublin-based dance companies in Ireland and across Europe.
 She also featured in Irish singer Shelley Bukspan's debut music video.
+In addition to being a dancer and dance educator, Sarah is a freelance journalist.
+Her work has been published in Dance Magazine, The Irish Times, Gay Community News, My Entertainment Guide, and The Dublin Pride Guide.

 Eloy Quezada